oceanprotocol/docs/veocean-data-farming/df-intro.md

 The nerdy version: if you lock OCEAN on day x, you’ll be able to claim rewards on the first weekly ve “epoch” that begins after day x+7.

 This behavior is inherited from [veCRV](https://curve.readthedocs.io/dao-fees.html); [here’s the code](https://github.com/oceanprotocol/contracts/blob/main/contracts/ve/veFeeDistributor.vy#L240-L256).

+## 2x Bonus - Publisher Rewards
+As part of our efforts to increase the efficiency of the Reward Function, we researched a broad range of improvements that could be implemented and discussed their many outcomes.

+One particular improvement was noted, how to structure incentives to also align publishers.

+We explored dozens of possible ways to do it.
+In the end, we arrived at this approach.
+It was chosen for it’s simplicity and ease of understanding.

+### For publishers, effective 2x stake

+For Data Farming, we want to incentivize publishers to create more data sets, build more token-gated product, innovate how builders can consume Data-tokens.

+*All the veOCEAN a publisher has allocated to an asset they’ve published (“staked”) is treated as 2x the stake for rewards calculation.*

 ## DF Main